-Example: If a story about travelling somewhere wild and unexplored pops into your imagination, try to write about one part of that big idea.
+If a story about travelling somewhere wild and unexplored pops into your imagination, try to write about one part of that big idea.
 Your essay could turn into a book it you try to write about everything!
-You need to narrow the big idea down into smaller parts that could make good essay topics such as:
+You need to narrow the big idea down into smaller parts that could make good essay topics such as: Faced with Terror!

-Emergency!
-Faced with Terror!
-There before us...
+There before us . . .

+B Step 2 - Sequencing Ideas

+-

-A Step 1 - Brainstorming Ideas B Step 2 - Sequencing Ideas 1 My imaginative writing will be about : 1 Sort the ideas from your brainstorm into a sequence.
+1 My imaginative writing g will be about : 1 Sort the ideas from your brainstorm into a sequence.
 Remember the most straightforward writing sequence is chronological order.

-2 Complete a brainstorming session on your exciting idea.
-What could happen?
+2 idea.
+What could hap ming session on your exciting pen?
 Who would be there?
-1] 2] 3] 5] 6] 7]
+1] 2] 3] 4] 5] 6]

-© Step 3 - The Essay Plan
+0 Step 3 - The Essay

-1 Using the sequence of ideas you wrote in B complete an Essay Plan for your 'Imaginative Writing' story.
+1 Using the sequence of ideas you wrote in B complet te an E ssay Plan for your 'Imaginative Writing' story.

+Introduction How your essay starts

+Body What happened

+Conclusion